Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces: Preliminaries

 Now $at$ is an element of the conductor ideal $\sO(-D)$, and $\varphi$ sends $F_*^e\sO(-D)$ to $\sO(-D)$ by \cite[Proposition 7.10]{Schwede_Centers_F_purity}.
 As $\sO(-D)_\eta=t\sO_{X^\nu,\eta}$, we obtain that $\varphi(s)\in \sO_{X^\nu,\eta}$, as desired. \end{proof}

 \begin{corollary} Assume that $X$ is a demi-normal globally $F$-split surface.
-If $K_X$ is $\bQ$-Cartier (equivalently, if $\Diff_{D^\nu}(0)$ is $\tau$-invariant), then $X$ is semi-log canonical. \end{corollary} \begin{proof} It follows from the above proposition that $(X^\nu,D)$ is globally $F$-split.
+If $K_X$ is $\bQ$-Cartier, then $X$ is semi-log canonical. \end{corollary} \begin{proof} It follows from the above proposition that $(X^\nu,D)$ is globally $F$-split.
 By \cite[Proposition 2.2]{BBKW24} the couple $(X^\nu,D)$ is a log canonical pair.
-Since $\nu^*K_X=K_{X^\nu}+D$, it remains to ensure that $K_X$ is $\bQ$-Cartier: in dimension two and characteristic $p\neq 2$, this is equivalent to $\Diff_{D^\nu}(0)$ being $\tau$-invariant by \cite[Proposition 5.18]{kk-singbook}. \end{proof}
+Since $\nu^*K_X=K_{X^\nu}+D$ and $K_X$ is $\bQ$-Cartier, we obtain that $X$ is slc. \end{proof}